TurboWarp/docs/docs/development/extensions/assorted-apis.md

 Scratch will automatically show a checkbox to show a variable monitor by REPORTER blocks with no arguments (other people call this a "readout" or "watcher").
 To disable this, set disableMonitor to true on the block.

+Note that, even if disableMonitor is set, it is still possible for someone to manually create a monitor using a modified (or old) version of the extension or other tools.

 <ExtensionCode title="unmonitorable">{require("!raw-loader!@site/static/example-extensions/unmonitorable.js")}</ExtensionCode>

 ## Scratch.Cast